sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 These leaders finally confront Jesus while teaching in the temple, as recorded in the gospels of Matthew, Mark, and Luke.
 A lighthearted pharapharase might go something like this

-> Leaders: Who said you could teach in the Temple?
+> Leaders: Who gave you the authority to teach in the Temple?

 > Jesus: I have a question for you first.
 If you can answer it, I will answer yours.